Washington County is set to give out more than $300,000 in employee pay raises in 2019.

 Some of the people who approved the budget said they didn’t even know about the raises before giving the green light.

-In the Washington County Quorum Court meeting Tuesday night, January 8, District 9 Justice of the Peace Eva Madison claims the raises were “snuck” into the budget without being discussed.
+In the Washington County Quorum Court meeting Tuesday night, Justice Of The Peace Eva Madison claims the more than $300,000 in raises was “snuck” into the budget without being discussed.

-In December 2018 all members of the Quorum Court approved the 2019 budget.
+Back in December of 2018 all members of the Quorum Court approved the 2019 budget.

-But Madison said the court’s Chair did not tell them about the changes made before approval.
+But Madison claims the court’s Chair did not tell them about the changes made before approval.

 Former Quorum Court Chair Bill Ussery said he knew about the additional raises, but didn’t know the other members weren’t told about the updates.

 Madison said after a county employee who did not receive a raise tipped her off about the situation, she requested a Freedom Of Information Act to get answers for herself.